JLee MacKenzie

 ABOUT

-In 2018 he was the recipient of the Vermont Symphony Orchestra Award, and completed his film The Greatest Night, which toured with the Vermont Symphony Orchestra.
-In 2017 he received the James Goldstone Emerging Filmmaker Award from the Vermont International Film Foundation for his biographical film Hidden Blueprints, which was co-produced by Julie Pacino.
-And in 2015 he was a Screenwriting Fellow to Stowe Story Labs & won Gold in the PAGE International Screenwriting Awards for his screenplay Flicker.
+In 2024 he received the Douglas-Lanahan Award from the Vermont International Film Foundation for outstanding contributions to the community through film.
+In 2018 he was the recipient of the Vermont Symphony Orchestra Award, and in 2017 he received the James Goldstone Emerging Filmmaker Award for his biographical film Hidden Blueprints, which was co-produced by Julie Pacino.

 JLee is a filmmaker who works in any genre or medium with a compelling story, often focused on magical realism, comedy and uplifting stories about overcoming life challenges.